facebook/react-native-website/docs/hermes.md

 ## Debugging JS on Hermes using Google Chrome's DevTools

 Hermes supports the Chrome debugger by implementing the Chrome inspector protocol.
-This means Chrome's tools can be used to directly debug JavaScript running on Hermes, on an emulator or device.
+This means Chrome's tools can be used to directly debug JavaScript running on Hermes, on an emulator or on a real, physical, device.

 > Note that this is very different with the "Remote JS Debugging" from the In-App Developer Menu documented in the [Debugging](debugging#debugging-using-a-custom-javascript-debugger) section, which actually runs the JS code on Chrome's V8 on your development machine (laptop or desktop).